Navigation

 Preparing for bunion surgery

 You may find it difficult to move around at first after surgery, especially if you’re using crutches.
 So, it’s a good idea to get your home ready before you go into hospital.
-You may need to rearrange some furniture and other items so you can reach them easily.
-If your home has stairs, you may want to sleep downstairs if you have the option to.
-You will need a friend or family member to stay with you for 24 hours.
+You may need to rearrange furniture and other items so you can reach them easily.
+If your home has stairs, you may want to sleep downstairs if you can.
+You’ll need a friend or family member to stay with you for 24 hours after surgery.

-Sometimes, a local anaesthetic can be used on its own to completely block pain in your foot.
-This means you’ll stay awake during the operation.
+If you have a local anaesthetic, you’ll stay awake during the operation.
 Your surgeon and anaesthetist will be able to advise on what’s best for your bunion surgery.

 You may need to wear compression stockings to keep your blood flowing and to stop blood clots from forming in the veins in your legs.
-You may need to have an injection of an anti-clotting medicine (or tablets) as well.
+You may need to have an anti-clotting medicine as well.

 Your surgeon will discuss with you what will happen before, during and after your surgery.
 If you’re unsure about anything, don’t be afraid to ask.
 No question is too small.
 It’s important that you feel fully informed so you’re happy to give your consent for the operation to go ahead.
 You’ll be asked to do this by signing a consent form.